Lix3nn53/GuardiansOfAdelia/README.md

 Please note that these features are for my personal server.
 It probably will not work in any other setup.
 * Characters
-  * You can create up to 4 different characters with 1 minecraft account.
+  * You can create different characters with 1 minecraft account.
   * Create new character or select an existing one to play when you join server.
 * Classes
-  * You have to select a class for your character when you are creating one.
-  * There are 8 different classes you can select;
-  * Warrior: Deals heavy damage with their two handed weapons but slow on feet
-  * Rogue: Good at dealing high damage to a single target, also dual wielding daggers looks cool
-  * Knight: Filling up tank role with thier heavy armor and shield
-  * Paladin: Supports their allies with buffs and heals
-  * Archer: Deals damage from long ranged and has the ability kit to keep that range
-  * Hunter: Deals high damage from long range with their crossbows.
-Uses traps to hunt their targets
-  * Mage: Deals area damage and controls targets with elemental abilities
-  * Monk: While they are feared opponents in close range their weapons, spear, can be thrown to fight at long range
+  * You can create new classes via configs.
+  * You can setup elements, gears class can use and skill set in configuration.
 * Attributes
-  * A character has 7 attributes: Max health and mana, physical damage and defense, magical damage and defense and critical chance.
+  * A character's attributes define his/her power in different areas.
+Some of the main attributes are: Max health and mana, physical damage and defense, magical damage and defense and critical chance.
   * Your base attributes increases as you level up.
 Equipments adds their attributes to your character when you equip them.
   * There are elements which increases your attributes as you gain more point in them;
   * Fire: increases physical damage